flowzy/bttv-theme/README.md

 # About
 This is a complete rework of the current dark theme that comes bundled with BetterTTV.
-It was made from the ground up and is a lot more polished, but don't expect that everyone would like it, as it is more purple-ish than the original.
+It was made from the ground up and is a lot more polished around the edges, but I don't expect that everyone would like it, as it is more purple-ish than the original.

+### Preview
 ![Games](http://i.imgur.com/WG5kPO7.jpg)
 ![Channel](http://i.imgur.com/tjZmWnU.jpg)